Sue Longhurst

 Sue Longhurst is an English actress who appeared in several X-rated sex comedies in the 1970s.

 Personal life

-Born on 27 January 1943, Sue trained at the Royal Academy of Music, and was initially a music teacher, but was soon posing for magazines, record sleeves, book covers & TV commercials, as well as spending 18 months advertising Player's cigarettes.
+Born on 27 January 1943, Longhurst trained at the Royal Academy of Music, and was initially a music teacher, but was soon posing for magazines, record sleeves, book covers and TV commercials, as well as spending 18 months advertising Player's cigarettes.

 Career

 She made her acting debut, aged 27, in 1971, in Hammer Horror's Lust for a Vampire, playing a schoolgirl at a boarding school.
 Longhurst also made an appearance in the 1971 film Straw Dogs, as an uncredited stunt double for actress Susan George during the dramatic fire scene.
 Her second major movie role came in the 1973 production Secrets of a Door-to-Door Salesman, followed by Keep It Up, Jack, directed by Derek Ford.

 Longhurst's first film of 1974 was The Over-Amorous Artist, but she also had supporting roles in comedy sketch shows with Dick Emery and Charlie Drake as well as small parts in sitcoms like Please Sir.
 For a brief time she was also a hostess on ITV gameshow The Golden Shot where she appeared with celebrity guests Barbara Windsor and Sid James, replacing "dizzy" Anne Aston.
 She also features briefly in the Hylda Baker sitcom Not On Your Nellie (1974), in an episode entitled "The Apartment" in which Baker's character has to stay in the Chelsea flat of a famous model (Longhurst).
 While Longhurst's character never actually appears in the episode, photos of her (specially taken for the episode) are used as props, and feature heavily in the apartment set.

 Her next movie of 1974 was Can You Keep It Up for a Week? in which she played consultant psychiatrist Mrs Bristol.
 This was followed by Confessions of a Window Cleaner, in which her character takes the virginity of Timmy Lea played by Robin Askwith in a kitchen covered in foam.